remisalmon/NNNN-neural-network/README.md

 ## Implementation

-NNNN uses the following activation functions:
+Activation functions:
-* ReLu on the hidden layers
+* ReLU on the hidden layers
-* No activation function on the output layer for regression networks
+* No activation function on the output layer for regression
-* Logistic on the output layer for binary classification networks
+* Logistic on the output layer for binary classification
-* Softmax on the output layer for mulitclass classification networks
+* Softmax on the output layer for multiclass classification

+Optimization algorithm:
-NNNN uses a stochastic gradient descent with regularization on the network weights
+* Stochastic gradient descent with regularization on the network weights
+* Mean squared error loss function for regression networks
+* Mean cross-entropy loss function for classification networks

 ## Requirements